Tang00/Lyrics-Search/README.md

 # Lyrics-Search
 This project is an exploration in information retrieval techniques through the creation of multiple search models for song lyrics.

-The project features 2 models: A BM25 model and an SBERT model.
-Both are built with Pyserini.
+The project features 2 models: A BM25 model built with Pyserini and an SBERT model built with Sentence-Transformers.
 The models can be interacted with through their respective CLIs.

 ## Scatterplot